Does Optum Health Insurance Cover Alcohol and Drug Rehab?

 The exact details of your Optum health insurance coverage and benefits will vary based on your plan and location, as some plans will have higher coverage levels than others.
 However, certain health benefits must be covered in some capacity.
 The Affordable Care Act (ACA) mandates that 10 essential health benefits be covered under all health care plans, including mental health services.3 This means that treatment for a mental health or substance use disorder must be covered in some capacity under your health plan.

-The following common treatments are often covered under Optum Care plans:4
+The following common treatments are often covered under Optum health insurance Care plans:4

 - Intensive outpatient programs (IOPs): For those who don’t need 24-hour care but still need more structure than a basic outpatient program, IOPs are typically the recommended course of treatment.
 5 (under section after conclusion) Your Optum health care plan will typically provide IOP coverage in some capacity.

-Does Optum Health Insurance Cover Mental Health Care?
+Does Optum Health Insurance Cover Inpatient Mental Health Treatment Facilities?

-Under the ACA’s essential health benefit mandate, all health plans—including your Optum Care plan—must provide some level of coverage for treatment and services related to a mental health or substance use disorder.3 More specifically, your Optum Care plan must provide partial or full coverage for behavioral health treatment, inpatient care for mental and behavioral health, and substance use disorder treatment.
+Under the ACA’s essential health benefit mandate, all health plans—including your Optum health insurance Care plan—must provide some level of coverage for treatment and services related to a mental health or substance use disorder.3 More specifically, your Optum health insurance Care plan must provide partial or full coverage for behavioral health treatment, inpatient care for mental and behavioral health, and substance use disorder treatment.

 How Long Does Optum Health Insurance Cover Drug Rehab?